QuickBooks Blog

 Self-employment taxes

-If you earn more than $400 from your business, you have to report it as self-employed income and pay the self-employment tax
+If you earn more than $400 from your business, you have to report it and pay the self-employment tax.
+However, you can deduct 50% of your self-employment tax on Form 1040.

 Employment taxes

-• Federal unemployment tax: The current federal unemployment tax rate (FUTA) is 6% on the first $7,000 of income for each employee.
-You might also need to pay state unemployment taxes, which can be different from the federal rate.
+• Federal unemployment (FUTA): The rate is 6% on the first $7,000 of income for each employee's income.
+Most businesses receive a credit of up to 5.4% for paying state unemployment taxes, making the effective FUTA rate 0.6%.

 Consult a tax advisor if you’re unclear about any employment taxes you may be responsible for.